MizaGBF/Rosetta-Public/readme.md

 ```

 * `"tokens"` contains the tokens and IDs used by the Discord and Google Drive clients.
 * `"ids"` contains various Discord IDs (user, server, channel...) required for the bot to work.
-In Discord, with *Developer Mode* enabled, you can right-click on anything to copy an ID.
+In Discord, with *Developer Mode* enabled, you can right-click on anything to copy an ID. **IDs are integer**, i.e. number.
+Don't put them between quotes `"` like tokens.
 * `"games"` contains a list of games to be displayed in the bot activity status.
 * `"granblue"` contains shorthands to crew ids, separated in two categories: `"gbfgcrew"`, crews from the the [/gbfg/ 4chan community](https://boards.4chan.org/vg/catalog#s=gbfg) and "`othercrew`", related crews or crews with access to Rosetta.